 Carola A. Haas

-Behavioral and population ecology; birds, reptiles, and amphibians in production agriculture and forestry systems; landscape effects on reproduction and dispersal, wildlife response to wetland restoration
+Wildlife population in managed landscapes (e.g. production agriculture and forestry system); Behavioral and population ecology; birds, reptiles, and amphibians; landscape effects on reproduction and dispersal; wildlife response to wetland restoration

 Principles of Fisheries and Wildlife (with Eric Hallerman); Wildlife Field Biology; Preparing Vertebrate Museum Specimens; Earth Sustainability Food & Agriculture; Sustainable Food Graduate Seminar (with Elena Serrano); Wildlife Population Dynamics; Dispersal Graduate Seminar; Behavior and Conservation Graduate Seminar (with Jeff Walters), Vertebrate Dispersal Behavior (with John Phillips); Conservation of Reptiles & Amphibians (with Robin Andrews)